Names of Korea: Other languages

 European languages use variations of the name "Korea" for both North and South Korea.
 In general, Celtic and Romance languages spell it "Corea" (or variations) since "c" represents the /k/ sound in most Romance and Celtic orthographies.
 However, languages that have a general preference towards representing /k/ with "k" rather than "c", such as most Germanic or Slavic languages, generally use variants of "Korea" instead.
 In languages using other alphabets such as Russian (Cyrillic), variations phonetically similar to "Korea" are also used for example the Russian name for Korea is Корея, romanization Koreya or Koreja.
 Outside of Europe, most languages also use variants of "Korea", often adopted to local orthographies.
-Some Languages, especially Romance Languages like Italian, French and Spanish still use the old Spelling "Corea" (As Corea, Corée and Córea respectively).
+Some Languages, especially Romance Languages like Portuguese, French and Spanish use spellings that start with "c": Coreia, Corée and Corea respectively.
 "Korea" in the Jurchen Jin's national language (Jurchen) is "Sogo".
 "Korea" in the conlang Esperanto is "Koreio".
 "Korea" in Hmong is "Kauslim" ("s" and "m" represent tones, not consonants).